zklapow/zklapow.github.com/_posts/2012-12-12-pythonic-apis-using-metaclasses.md

 Conclusion
 ==========

 Hopefully all this talk of classes of classes and types of types hasn't twisted your brain up to much.
 I have demonstrated only one example of the usefullness of metaclasses here with the `__iter__` method.
 Metaclasses can be extremely powerful tools in customizing the behavior of class objects in python and can make APIs significantly more intuitive if used properly!
+By changing the type of the class itself we enable our classes to become much mur useful than simple object creators.
+If you want to see a great example of these concepts in action, check our [Django's ORM](https://docs.djangoproject.com/en/dev/topics/db/models/), it makes heavy use of metaclasses in order to provide its intuitive API, and inspired me to write this post!

 <!-- more end -->